 Flowers look lovely in your garden or on your windowsill, but they can look just as good on your plate!
-If you’re on the fence about moving flowers from your garden to your plate, here’s the most important information for you to know.
+If you’ve been growing and keeping edible flowers, and you’re on the fence about moving them to your plate, here’s the most important information for you to know.

 What flowers are edible?

 There are a wide variety of edible flowers, but before we get into that list it’s important to talk about when not to eat a flower.
 Never eat a flower unless you are absolutely certain of what it is and what products may have been used on it.
 A flower that’s been treated with chemicals is a flower you do not want to eat!
 You also want to keep any allergies you have in mind.
 If you have severe pollen allergies, you should consult with your doctor before eating flowers, to make sure it’s safe for you.

 Having said all that, here’s the fun part!
 Some of the most common edible flowers are carnations, clovers, daisies, dandelions, gladiolus, hibiscus, honeysuckle, kudzu, lavender, lilac, mums, nasturtium, pansies, roses, sunflowers, violets, and zucchini.

 Not all parts of all of these plants are edible, however.
 Dandelions are entirely edible, from roots to blooms, although you want to eat the flowers while they’re yellow.
 Gladiolus, on the other hand, are mostly poisonous, with only the flower petals being edible.
 In addition to knowing which parts are edible, you want to be sure you’ve carefully washed any parts you’re going to eat.

 Flowers that have been picked but not preserved last only a few days to a week.
 However, you can extend that in a few different ways.

 Store your flowers in an airtight container in the refrigerator.
 You can also add a slightly moist paper towel to help keep them hydrated.
 This can extend the shelf life of flowers to about a week.